JuIioCesar/CurriculumVitae/README.md

 Julio is a software engineer first and iOS specialist second with one mission: Give great value to his clients.

 ### Experience

+**Software Engineer, [Bitso](https://www.bitso.com/), Mexico City — 2014 - Today**

+Just before joining Bitso Julio started developing a [Bitso API client for iOS](https://github.com/JuIioCesar/Bitso).
+A little after that, he got recruited to work with the Bitso Team.

+Some of his responsibilities inside Bitso are:

+- His role as a Scrum master in his team
+- Design the architecture of the iOS application
+- Design API's for Bitso applications
+- Give mantainance to open source repositories

-**iOS Developer Analyst, [Globant](https://www.globant.com/), Mexico City — 2014 - Today**
+**iOS Developer Analyst, [Globant](https://www.globant.com/), Mexico City — 2014 - 2018**

-Julio has sound experience in software development and 7 years developing iOS applications.
-He's had the opportunity to work onsite at our customer’s offices.
+Julio's had the opportunity to work onsite at our customer’s offices.
 Globant is the world leading company in software development.
 A place where Julio has developed applications that have been subject of millions of downloads.

 In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
 Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
 He Worked closely with the marketing team to achieve our growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.

-Some of his responsibilities inside Globant are:
+Some of his responsibilities inside Globant were:

 - Propose innovative solutions to current technical problems.
 - Define architecture strategies and implementations.